With China Tourist Visa Resumed,

 Fly from Kathmandu to Lhasa and travel to EBC

-While traveling from Lhasa to Everest Base Camp, you will pass Tibet's major tourist cities on the way like Gyantse, Shigatse, Lhatse, as well as famous attractions including Yamdrok Lake, Karola Glacier.
+While traveling from Lhasa to Everest Base Camp, you will pass Tibet's major tourist cities on the way like Gyantse, Shigatse, and Lhatse, as well as famous attractions including Yamdrok Lake, and Karola Glacier.
 The amazing landscape of the Tibetan Plateau makes the journey worthwhile and memorable.

 Overland from Kathmandu to EBC via Gyirong Port